epinio/docs/docs/reference/configuration/supported_applications.md

 ---
-sidebar_label: "Supported Applications"
+sidebar_label: "Applications"
-title: ""
+title: "Applications"
+sidebar_position: 2
 ---

-# Epinio supported applications

 This section describes what kind of application you can expect to work with Epinio.
 To understand what enables an application to work with Epinio, you need to know how staging works.

 ## How it works